Yazwh0/BitMagic.Legacy/Documentation/TemplateEngine.md

 - Change the pre-processor so it is CPU agnostic.
 - Add some beautifier to the `bmasm` that the process creates to make it easier to read.
+- Add object to runtime so the code understands the target.